Hinduism in Fiji: Persecution

 By the time Fiji gained independence from the British colonial empire, Hindus and other Indo-Fijians constituted nearly fifty-percent of the total Fijian population.
 Nevertheless, the colonial era laws and the first constitution for Fiji, granted special rights to native Fijians.
 These laws relegated Hindus as unequal citizens of Fiji with unequal human rights.
 For example, it denied them property rights, such as the ability to buy or own land.
 Hindus and other Indo-Fijians have since then not enjoyed equal human rights as other Fijians.
 They can only work as tenant farmers for Fijian landlords.
 The difference in human rights has been a continuing source of conflict between "native" Fijians and Indo-Fijians, with native Fijians believing Fiji to be their ancestral land that only they can own, and Indo-Fijians demanding equal rights for all human beings.

 Beyond land ownership, Hindus have been persecuted in the Fijian communal structure.
 Spike Boydell states, "the British introduced the divisive and unworkable system of communal representation and communal electoral rolls.
 Thus, different communities were represented by their own kind.
 This still extends to schooling in a prevailing quasi apartheid educational system."

 During the late 1990s, Fiji witnessed a series of riots by radical native Fijians against Hindus (and other Indo-Fijians).
 In the spring of 2000, the democratically elected Fijian government led by Prime Minister Mahendra Chaudhry was held hostage by a group headed by George Speight.
 They demanded a segregated state exclusively for the native Fijians, thereby legally abolishing any human rights the Hindu inhabitants have.
 Hindu owned shops, Hindu schools and temples were destroyed, vandalized and looted.

-The Methodist Church of Fiji and Rotuma, and particularly Sitiveni Rabuka who led the 1987 coup in Fiji, called for the creation of a Christian State and endorsed forceful conversion of Hindus after a coup d'état in 1987.
+The Methodist Church of Fiji and Rotuma, and particularly Sitiveni Rabuka who led the 1987 coup in Fiji, and the current Prime Minister, called for the creation of a Christian State and endorsed forceful conversion of Hindus after a coup d'état in 1987.
 In 2012, Fiji Methodist Church's president, Tuikilakila Waqairatu, called for Fiji to officially declare Christianity as the state religion; the Hindu community leaders demanded that Fiji be a secular state where religion and state are separate.